maylands-rotary/rotary/Constitution.md

 -- _(RI Council on Legislation, 1989)_

 ### Five Avenues of Service
-Based on the Object of Rotary, the Five Avenues of Service are Rotary's philosophical cornerstone and the foundation on which club activity is based:
+Rotary's five Avenues of Service are the philosophical and practical framework for the work of this Rotary club.

-**Club Service** focuses on strengthening fellowship and ensuring the effective functioning of the club.
+1. **Club Service**, the first Avenue of Service, involves action a member should take within this club to help it function successfully.

-**Community Service** covers the projects and activities the club undertakes to improve life in its community.
+2. **Vocational Service**, the second Avenue of Service, has the purpose of promoting high ethical standards in businesses and professions, recognising the worthiness of all dignified occupations, and fostering the ideal of service in the pursuit of all vocations.
+The role of members includes conducting themselves and their businesses in accordance with Rotary's principles and lending their vocational skills to club-developed projects in order to address the issues and needs of society.

-**International Service** encompasses actions taken to expand Rotary's humanitarian reach around the globe and to promote world understanding and peace.
+3. **Community Service**, the third Avenue of Service, comprises varied efforts the members make, sometimes in conjunction with others, to improve the quality of life of those who live within the club's locality or municipality _by striving for positive peace in the community_.

-**Vocational Service** encourages Rotarians to serve others through their vocations and to practice high ethical standards.
+4. **International Service**, the fourth Avenue of Service, comprises those activities that member do to advance international understanding, goodwill, and _positive_ peace by fostering acquaintance with people of other countries, their cultures, customs, accomplishments, aspirations, and problems, through reading and correspondence and through cooperations in all club activities and projects designed to help people in other lands.

-**Youth Service** recognizes the positive change implemented by youth and young adults through leadership development activities, involvement in community and international service projects, and exchange programs that enrich and foster world peace and cultural understanding.
+5. **Youth Service**, the fifth Avenue of Service, recognises the positive change implemented by youth and young adults through leadership development activities, involvement in community and international service projects, and exchange programs that enrich and foster _positive_ world peace and cultural understanding.

 ## Schedule One - Standard Rotary Club Constitution endorsed by Council on Legislation of Rotary International in April 2019
 (The bylaws of Rotary International provide that each club admitted to membership in RI shall adopt this prescribed standard club constitution.
 Under Article IV(1) this Club adopts the standard Articles specified by Rotary International as promulgated from time to time by the Council on Legislation.
 For reference purposes the article numbers are prefaced by "1-" referring to this schedule.)